fnknda/TheOneNote/src/theonenote.md

 ---
+title: The One Note
-title: Tips and tricks on computer
+subtitle: Tips and tricks on computer
 author: João Fukuda
 ---